SetarehForoozan/Interlopers/README.md

-# Interlopers in BAO
+# Correcting for small-displacement interlopers in BAO analyses
 You can use this code for modelling interlopers in BAO analysis.
-This code was used for generating the results of our paper "Correcting for small-displacement interlopers in BAO analyses".
+This code was used for generating the results of our paper https://arxiv.org/abs/2208.05001.

 # Installation